 STEP 6: Schedule an advising appointment with your assigned Pre-Registration adviser.
 You should expect to receive your Pre-Registration Adviser’s name and contact information on or around May 21.
 Please reach out as soon as possible or use the calendar link, if one has been provided, to schedule a time to speak with your adviser.
 (An important procedural note: your adviser’s calendar will be set to Eastern Time; yours may not be.
 Please make sure that you check your calendar setting and adjust your appointment time, if needed, accordingly.
 It’s never a bad idea to confirm your appointment and make sure you and your adviser are on the same page regarding its timing.)
 Gallatin emphasizes the importance of the adviser to a student’s academic and intellectual development, and your conversation with your Pre-Registration Adviser will offer an early glimpse of the experience to come.
 Please take it seriously, and please make sure to prioritize it.

 STEP 7: Discuss your Fall 2019 plans and receive feedback and advice from your Pre-Registration Adviser.
 You should plan on speaking with your assigned Pre-Registration Adviser between May 22 and May 29.
 Unless you can easily get to campus, your conversation will take place by phone or Skype/Google Hangout.
 Please make sure you are prepared for the discussion: take time in advance of your scheduled appointment to review a brief guide to academic disciplines and consider your interests and how you might begin realizing them at Gallatin.
-Put together a list of some classes of potential interest, as well as of any questions or concerns you might have.
+Put together a list of some classes of potential interest, and do take the time to check for availability on Albert.
+(Because continuing students have already registered for Fall 2019 classes, you will find that some are at waitlist or even closed altogether.)
+You will also want to prepare a list of any questions or concerns you might have.
 Of course your adviser will likely have suggestions for you, and you need not–indeed, should not–have set your plans in stone.
 But it’s well worth remembering that the most productive conversations happen when you have prepared for them.
 (Take this as your first Gallatin commandment: it will serve you well in your classes and in your future adviser interactions!)

 STEP 10: Complete the Advising Questionnaire by June 7.
 In order to make it possible for the Office of Advising to match you with a primary faculty adviser, with whom you will work throughout your time at Gallatin, please make sure to fill out and submit an Advising Questionnaire once you have submitted the Plan of Study.